stephenpaynter/Ansible/roles.md

 >#### Rollbacks and Disaster Recovery:
 >In the event of issues or failures, role versioning allows for rollbacks to a previous stable version.
 This ensures quick recovery and minimizes downtime by reverting to a known working state.

-#### Role Metadata:
+>#### Role Metadata:
->Metadata could be usedin the role's meta/main.yml file to provide information about the role, including the version.
+>Metadata could be used in the role's meta/main.yml file to provide information about the role, including the version.
 >Update the version field with each role modification or enhancement.
 >
 >```yaml